wetware/pkg/README.md

 ## Wetware Users

 Is your organization using Wetware?
-Open a PR to add yourself to the list!
+Open a PR to add it to the list!

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->